-- Head bands (if worn) should be solid white, black, gray, or navy blue in color. - Hair should be clean, neat, and natural in color. - Hair should be secured in a way that avoids falling over the shoulders or face. - Hair accessories (if used) should be professional and compliment the uniform. - False eyelashes are not permitted.

-For male students a neatly trimmed beard or mustache is acceptable.
+- Head bands (if worn) should be solid white, black, gray, or navy blue in color. - Hair should be clean, neat, and natural in color. - Hair should be secured in a way that avoids falling over the shoulders or face. - Hair accessories (if used) should be professional and compliment the uniform. - False eyelashes are not permitted. - A neatly trimmed beard or mustache is acceptable.
 However clinical facilities may dictate otherwise.
+If the clinical site requires students to be fit-tested for and wear an N95 mask during client care, facial hair must not interfere with the proper fit of the N95 mask.